skip to content

 Information on applications can be found on the Faculty pages.
 Information on part-time study may also be of interest.For guidance on the costs of Postgraduate courses at the University of Cambridge, click here.
 There are several possible routes to finding funding for Mphil research in Italian at Cambridge.
 Details of how to apply for funding routes can be found here.
 For more general information about funding for MPhil courses, see the central University funding pages.

 All formal applications must be made through the central Postgraduate Admissions Office.
-Before applying, applicants are strongly encouraged to contact directly one of the members of staff working in their proposed area or, for other inquiries to contact the Postgraduate Coordinator (Professor Adam ledgeway).
+Before applying, applicants are strongly encouraged to contact directly one of the members of staff working in their proposed area or, for other inquiries to contact the Postgraduate Coordinator (Professor Helena Sanson).
 The Italian Section does not necessarily expect potential applicants for the MPhil to have detailed plans about their proposed area of study, and is more than happy to discuss general inquiries and receive indications of interest.
 Students (and funding authorities) prefer that postgraduate studies should begin with the MPhil which, after one year, may serve as a qualification for a further two or three years' work towards a PhD.
 This is the Italian Section's preferred route for those applicants wishing to study for a PhD.

 Further Information